AlliG02/tiago_public_ws/README.md

-<h1>Person-follower using the Tiago robot</h1>

-Uses:
-- Yolov8 for human recognition
-- MoveBase for robot path planning

-Features:
+<h1>Person-Following Robot</h1>

+This repository contains my final year project at King's College London.
+A person-following robot capable of:

-- person following
+- person following.
 - person lock.
 Stays focused on person being followed when other people enter the field of view.
-- search behaviour when person leaves the field of view
+- search behaviour when person leaves the field of view.

-Built using ROS noetic.
+This project makes use of:

+- TIAGo as the robot
+- Yolov8 for human recognition.
+- MoveBase for robot path planning.

+A video presentation of this project can be found using this link https://www.youtube.com/watch?v=UH8xKoYOvhk